 Today, Jampa Chodok lives at Jampaling with a surviving daughter who recently traveled back to Tibet to meet a few cousins who survived.
 Jampa’s younger brother also lives nearby.
 Through our interpreter, I asked the storyteller if he’d been happy in Nepal.
 Without hesitation, he expressed gratitude that Nepal had provided Tibetans with sanctuary and land but quickly added: “I really love Tibet but there is no choice.
-The only way for you to understand is to become a refugee.”
+The only way for you to understand is to become a Tibetan refugee.”

-Tsewang Choedon lives the Tashiling Tibetan refugee settlement in Pokhara with her daughter Sinon, who manages the book and gift stores at the Monastery, and her son-in-law, who is the manager of the community’s carpet factory.
+Tsewang Choedon lives the Tashiling Tibetan refugees settlement in Pokhara with her daughter Sinon, who manages the book and gift stores at the Monastery, and her son-in-law, who is the manager of the community’s carpet factory.
 At 79 she no longer works, but she’s rarely inactive.
 During one of my visits, she spied me at the small Buddhist temple in the grassy field behind her home and hobbled on over to join me as I circumnavigated the small stupa, spinning the brass prayer wheels and chanting “Om Mani Padme Hum.”
 Even when she relaxed in the midday sun, her hands worried the polished wooden beads of her prayer necklace, perhaps giving thanks for the relative comfort in which she lives these days.

 Tsewang fled Tibet in 1959, just ahead of a Chinese army that was destroying monasteries and slaughtering thousands of monks.
 With her husband and son she crossed the Himalayas, carrying a few personal items and herding their cattle.
 Twenty days later they arrived in Nar, a tiny town in the remote Mustang area of Nepal.
 Winter came on with a fury that year and an early October storm raged for two days, killing all their cattle.
 With no food, money, or livestock to trade, finding work became imperative but since she didn’t speak a word of Nepali, jobs were limited.
 Finally, Tsewang found employment as a porter; for a year she carried backbreaking bags of fertilizer up and down mountainous trails to area farms.
 The following year the family moved to nearby Nechung and for the next seven years she continued to work as a porter until her daughter, Sinon, was born.
 Things were easier for the family in Nechung; more plentiful work meant they had enough food to survive.